-If you're ready to see if you're one of the lucky ones, you only need some hair oil and a comfortable place to invert yourself.
+The inversion method requires two things: hair oil and a comfortable place to invert.
 Lying on your back so that your head hangs over the side or end of your bed is how many people do it since everyone isn't able to do a handstand or doesn't own an inversion table.
-Alternately, you can sit in a chair and bend forward from the waist so that your head hangs between your knees, or stand and bend over, touching your toes if you can.
+Alternately, you can also sit in a chair and bend forward from the waist so that your head hangs between your knees, or stand and bend over, touching your toes if you can.

 After warming up a small amount of oil (coconut, jojoba oil, grapeseed or Jamaican Black Castor Oil are good choices), thoroughly massage it into your scalp and then invert yourself.
 This should be done twice a day for several (three to five) minutes at a time.
 Follow this routine for seven straight days.
 It's advised to leave the oil on your scalp for a minimum of two to three hours afterward, but you can still shampoo or co-wash after if desired.

 Does the Inversion Method Really Work For Hair Growth?

 "In my opinion, this method does not work," says Williams.
 "There is no scientific proof behind this method."
 However, there is one piece of this method our haircare expert does find useful.
 "People are using essential oils to massage their scalp prior to doing this method," she says.
 "I do believe that a blend of essential oils with carrier oils will be far more effective in stimulating the scalp before handstands and utilizing inversion tables."
 Williams also adds that there is no way to determine how long you'd need to practice this method to see results.
 "The amount of time that it would take to see a difference in hair growth with this method is indeterminable."